Bara Shigri Glacier

 Bara Shigri (literally "Great Glacier", Bara = "big" and Shigri = "boulder covered ice") is a glacier located in Lahaul & Spiti, Himachal Pradesh, India.
 It is currently extending to 27.7 kilometres (17 miles) and covers over 126.45 square kilometres (51 square miles).
 It is the largest glacier in Himachal Pradesh.

 Bara Shigri feeds the Chandra River which after its confluence at Tandi with the Bhaga River is known as Chandrabhaga or Chenab.

-According to Hugh Whistler’s 1924 writing, "Shigri is applied par-excellence to one particular glacier that emerges from the mountains on the left bank of the Chenab.
+According to Hugh Whistler’s 1924 writing, "Shigri is applied par excellence to one particular glacier that emerges from the mountains on the left bank of the Chenab.
 It is said to be several miles long, and the snout reaches right down to the river, lying athwart the customary road from Kulu to Spiti...
-In 1836 this glacier dammed the Chenab River, causing the formation of a large lake, which eventually broke loose and carried devastation down the valley."
+In 1836 this glacier dammed the Chenab River, causing the formation of a large lake, which eventually broke loose and caused devastation down the valley."

 Across the Bara Shigri is another glacier known as Chhota Shigri.
 It is, as the name suggests, a comparatively smaller glacier.